waynecarter/simple-intelligence/service/use-cases/classification.md

 ## Solution

-The Intelligence Service offers two approaches for classification: **real-time querying** for on-demand results and **data enrichment** for faster, recurring queries.
+The Intelligence Service offers two approaches for classification: **Real-Time Querying** for on-demand results and **Data Enrichment** for faster, recurring queries.

 - **Real-time Query**: Use direct queries to instantly classify text or images into predefined categories, allowing your team to act quickly.
 - **Data Enrichment**: Set up automatic classification that processes incoming data and stores the results for faster future queries.
 This reduces the need for real-time processing each time you access the data, improving scalability.